oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/management/logging/LogCaptureForProcessing.md

 ## Log data processing

 Once the data has been captured there needs to be analysis of it, as we saw before it's possible to extract specific records from the storage (and far more complex queries can be constructed than those shown) but for proper data analysis we need additional tools.
-The usage of these tools is outside the scope of this lab, (and as you've only been gathering data for a short time period there just isn't enough log data to perform an analasys on.)
+The usage of these tools is outside the scope of this lab, (and as you've only been gathering data for a short time period there just isn't enough log data to perform an analasys on).

 The process of data ingest and analysis is specific to the particular tool, though many can retrieve data from elasticsearch or a storage bucket, but here are some tools you may like to consider.